-- 19. Three meetings will be held each year at the BCS Offices in London.
+- 18. Three meetings will be held each year, the meetings will take place remotely online, with one taking place at BCS offices in London.
 A meeting quorum will be a quarter of the membership of the committee.
 In addition, committee members may be consulted through ad hoc online meetings and discussions.
-All reasonable expenses incurred by members of the committee will be paid by BCS in line with BCS policy on expenses. - 20.
+All reasonable expenses incurred by members of the committee will be paid by BCS in line with BCS policy on expenses. - 19.
 Meetings will be serviced by BCS staff, who will prepare and circulate papers and minutes and maintain records of the committee's work.
-Confidential material will be clearly marked and committee members will be required to agree to rules of confidentiality upon joining the committee. - 21.
+Confidential material will be clearly marked and committee members will be required to agree to rules of confidentiality upon joining the committee. - 20.
 Members of the committee must adhere to the BCS Code of Conduct.